Sleep Apnea Could be The Culprit

 The TAP 3 features a simple hook mechanism attached to the upper tray which slides under a bar attached to the lower tray and positions the lower jaw forward.
 Three hook sizes (for different bites) offer increased range of adjustment.
 A key enables the patient to adjust the protrusion of the lower jaw while wearing the device until a comfortable, effective position is achieved.
 The TAP3 also meets Medicare requirements for oral appliances that treat sleep OSA.

-Dr. Gielincki has extensive experience customizing and implementing TAP 3 devices for his sleep-challenged patient.
+The Specialists at the Jacksonville Center for Prosthodontics and Implant Dentistry have extensive experience customizing and implementing TAP 3 devices for their sleep-challenged patients.
 If you or a loved one is suffering from sleep apnea, don’t wait until it causes other problems.
-Get a consultation with Dr. Gielincki to find out if a sleep apnea device is the answer to a good night’s sleep.Patient Testimonials Request Appointment
+Get a consultation with Dr. Rodriguez to find out if a sleep apnea device is the answer to a good night’s sleep.Patient Testimonials Request Appointment